robmoore-i/AccountingCalisthenics/README.md

 requirements more explicitly based on the solution, and added some IO, to make it better suited as a training exercise.

+Note: The default branch on this repository is 'main', not 'master'.

 ## What to do

 Create a simple accounting application that has: